 Having a vaginal delivery after a c-section is completely possible.

-I mean, the statistics show the chances are pretty darn good!
+I mean, the statistics show that the VBAC success rate is pretty darn good!

 However, I want you to know that even if you don’t have a successful VBAC, you’re still an INCREDIBLE mother!
 Either way, you have brought life into this world and it should be celebrated!